SomeRandomiOSDev/ProtocolProxy/README.md

 proxy.addObserver(for: #selector(foobar), beforeObservedSelector: true, using: observerBlock)
 ```

 Presently there is no way to inline the `@convention(block)` attribute to be able to declare the closure within the method call, therefore a local variable with an explicit type must be created for compatability with these methods.
 If this attribute is forgotten both of these methods will return `false` when attempting to register an override or an observer.

+## Contributing

+Whether it's submitting a feature request, reporting a bug, or writing code yourself, all contributions to this library are welcome!
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more information on how you can contribute.

 ## Author

-Joseph Newton, somerandomiosdev@gmail.com
+Joe Newton, somerandomiosdev@gmail.com

 ## License

-ProtocolProxy is available under the MIT license.
-See the LICENSE file for more info.
+**ProtocolProxy** is available under the MIT license.
+See the `LICENSE` file for more info.